A five-year, collaborative, NSF FRES funded effort to

 Regional anisotropy and lithosphere-asthenosphere interactions

-the Mediterranean and Alaska, and interpret them in
+and South American Cordillera, the the Mediterranean and Alaska, and

-terms of upper mantle, small-scale convection, slab-keel
+interpret them in terms of upper mantle, small-scale convection,

-interactions, and lithospheric deformation.
+slab-keel interactions, and lithospheric deformation.

 Schulte-Pelkum, V., Becker,